 - Operational analytics

-- Analytics integrated into existing tools and workflows
+- Integration of analytics in existing tools and workflows

 - Custom applications